whitneyburton/portfolios/students/1706-front/john-michael-boudreaux/20170804-john-boudreaux-m1.md

 #### Static-Comp3

-The goal for this project was to attempt to maniplate html elements, lots of html elements, while maintaining some responsivness.
+The goal for this project was to attempt to manipulate html elements, lots of html elements, while maintaining some responsiveness.

 * [GitHub URL](https://github.com/johnmboudreaux/static-comp3)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-3.html)